 1 Since many have undertaken to set down an orderly account of the events that have been fulfilled among us, 2 just as they were handed on to us by those who from the beginning were eyewitnesses and servants [huperetes] of the word, 3 I too decided, after investigating everything carefully from the very first, to write an orderly account for you, most excellent Theophilus, 4 so that you may know the truth concerning the things about which you have been instructed.

-Bailey takes these four points places them along a timeline that is by no means precise but rather gives a sense of the approximate flow of events.
+Bailey places these four points along a timeline that is not precise but rather gives a sense of the approximate flow of events.

 - 30 A.D. – “…events that have been fulfilled among us…”